Takashiidobe/notes/src/books/game-programming-patterns/command.md

 };
 ```

-Let\'s add that undo method to the `MoveUnitCommand`.
+Let's add that undo method to the `MoveUnitCommand`.

 ```cpp
 class MoveUnitCommand : public Command {